hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 - Allows custom observers to gather query execution stats with custom logic
 - Is multi-data source aware, when using the same or different database engines
 - Automatically starts out-of-the-box when the app starts with senseful defaults
-- Saves rankings to XLSX
+- Can save rankings using Excel (XLSX) format

 ## Enabling Torcs